SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The San Francisco Cherry Blossom Festival started in 1967.
-Since then, it's grown to be one of the largest cherry blossom festivals in the US.
+Since then, it has grown into one of the largest cherry blossom festivals in the US.

 During the festival, you can sample a variety of Japanese and Japanese-American culinary treats.
 These include popular dishes such as fresh sushi, tempura, and chicken or beef teriyaki.